meet-projects/Y1-Summer-Labs/11. Calculator Project/README.md

 - Building a great application requires **empathy**... put yourself in the shoes of the user while building it!

 ## Objectives:
+> Important: You need to finish all objectives to be done with minimum requirements.
+You do not have to do the objectives by order but you can't move to bonuses without finishing all minimum requirements and getting approval from your TA/Instructor.
 1. The Basic 4:
     - Create a calculator that processes at least the basic 4 symbols (Addition(+), Subtraction(-), Multiplication(*), and Division(/))
     - The calculator has to take as an **input** at least 2 numbers and 1 of the symbols in order to create an equation.